 In the future I will be preparing many interesting exercises particularly on this topic.
 I am very excited about that and can’t wait to share all that I know and practice.
 Like I say, I do not talk what I don’t walk.
 But especially living in our world today, I think it is really important to nurture our divine feminine.

 One simple exercise is to move!
 Feminine energy is moving energy – the ocean, the waves, the weather are in constant motion always shifting and changing.
 We need to move our bodies.
 Dancing is amazing particularly anything that moves our belly because this stimulates the sacral chakra.
-You can dance in your underwear or even naked in your room because this will also align you to your body and release any suppressed energy from the sacral chakra.
-But you can walk in the park or do anything you like.
+You can walk in the park or do anything you like – just do what feels true for you and listen to your body’s needs.
 Whatever you do though – do it with feeling and connection.

 Next, we need to be receptive and opened to receiving.
 Feminine energy is about the manifestation of the power within.
 Masculine energy is outward focused – it is initiative and penetrative.
 Feminine energy is about nurturing and openness.
 Many of us women have forgotten how to receive because we are so focused on caring for others – we are focused on giving.
+And we also live in a society which constantly takes, so we’ve forgotten how to receive – but the thing is: energy cannot be sustained without equivalent exchange.
 Allow yourself.
 Accept gifts.
 Accept compliments.
 You are worthy of them all.
 Just as much as we nurture others, we also need to allow ourselves to be cared for and nurtured by others.
 Allowing someone to care for us is a gift we give them – not just ourselves.

 Indulge your senses and connect to your intuition.
 Learn to love and accept your body.
 Make everyday a ritual of love in everything that you do.
 Create.
 Make tea with love.
 Clean the house with love.
 Buy flowers and care for them.
 When you take a shower or a bath, make it a love ritual.
 And then apply lotion on the body watching each part of you and accepting it.
 Our bodies carry so much pressure and pain.
 And yet, they carry us through life.
 Isn’t that magical?
 We can only love what we appreciate.
 So gather all your parts and look and them and appreciate them for how they’ve helped you through your day.
 Allow your mind some peace and do things you enjoy.
 Music, writing, dancing, cooking.
 Do it all while being present, connected and with feeling.
 Nourish yourself with spending time with the people that you love.
 This is absolutely important.